Slint: 1988–1990: Todd Brashear joins, release of Tweez

+1991: Spiderland and dissolution

 Paulson and Slint met over a weekend to record Spiderland in Chicago.
-All of the music was recorded live, with vocals overdubbed afterward in no more than two takes and with little to no rehearsal on the part of McMahan.
+It was recorded live, with vocals overdubbed in no more than two takes and with little to no rehearsal on the part of McMahan.
 The group used two different microphones to record vocals: one for softer, spoken voices, and one for louder, sung voices.
-During mixdown, Paulson and the group would try adding different effects, but all these were rejected, resulting in a very pared-down production sound.
-The day after Spiderland's recording session ended, McMahan checked himself into a mental hospital where he was diagnosed with depression, and subsequently left the band.
+During mixdown, Paulson and the group tried adding different effects, but all these were rejected, resulting in a very pared-down production sound.
+The day after Spiderland's recording session ended, McMahan was rumored to have checked himself into a mental hospital where he was diagnosed with depression, ending the band.

-Longtime friend of the band Will Oldham took numerous photos of the group as potential album covers.
-Some of these were taken in a nearby quarry and one was chosen with Slint's four members' heads bobbing above the surface of the water.
+Will Oldham, a longtime friend of the band, took numerous photos of the group as potential album covers.
+Some were taken in a nearby quarry and one was chosen with Slint's four members' heads bobbing above the surface of the water.
 Touch and Go released Spiderland in 1991.
 The album was unlike anything else that the label had released to date.
 Slint was to have gone on a European tour after its release, but with the band no longer together, there were no tours, interviews, photo or video shoots to promote the album.
-Despite this, the album's repute grew and it continued to sell several thousand copies annually in the years following its release, a considerable feat for an indie record by a defunct group and a mystique around the record, and the artists who made it, began to grow.
+Despite this, the album's repute grew and it continued to sell several thousand copies annually in the years following its release—a considerable feat for an indie record by a defunct group—and a mystique around the record, and the artists who made it, began to grow.

 Spiderland is considered a seminal work, characterized by dark, syncopated rhythms, sparse guitar lines and haunting subject matter.
-The record's impact was such that many fans and critics consider it a foundational post-rock album, helping to usher in a new wave of bands seeking a move away from the unfettered aggression of hardcore punk but not its underlying ethic.
+The record's impact was such that many fans and critics have come to consider it a foundational post-rock album.
+Spiderland included an address seeking a female vocalist; English songwriter PJ Harvey and future Crisis vocalist Karyn Crisis were among the applicants.